tdean787/Fullstack-Pokedex/README.md

 This is a work in progress project intended to build familiarity with React and it's various features.

 #### Some TODOS:
-~~Implement routing functionality.
-Click a displayed pokemon/result and go into a more detailed page/component ~~

 Add different database features e.g. favoriting pokemon, creating a team

+Style app further

+Implement the data/display for pokemon that the selected evolves to.
+Complications with API endpoint and resulting data in the evolution chain

  ~~Add a filter search method based on stats, type, etc.~~

-Add more styling

-Implement the data for pokemon that the selected evolves to.
-Complications with API endpoint and resulting data in the evolution chain
+ ~~Implement routing functionality.
+Click a displayed pokemon/result and go into a more detailed page/component~~

 The project is currently hosted on Netlify until no longer suitable.